Sexually Transmitted Infections (STIs)

 The current rise of STIs is a serious public health concern that requires immediate attention.
 If left untreated, STIs can lead to severe health complications, including pelvic inflammatory disease (PID), increased risk of getting HIV, certain cancers, and even infertility.

 The Office of the Assistant Secretary for Health (OASH) through the Office of Infectious Disease and HIV/AIDS Policy (OIDP) is coordinating, along with other federal partners, the development of an inaugural federal action plan for STI prevention, diagnosis, treatment and care designed to meet substantial, achievable and measurable goals to improve outcomes.
-The proposed release date for the STI Federal Action Plan is 2020.
+The proposed release date for the STI National Strategic Plan (STI Plan) is 2020.